kiba/Writings/fac/chp27_dwarven_affair.md

 "I am more interested in getting out of this place alive."

-A dwarf suddenly streaked naked down the street, foaming at the mouth, followed by several grim and sad looking dwarves dressed in armor chasing after the naked dwarf.
+A dwarf suddenly streaked naked down the street, foaming at the mouth, chased by armored dwarves.

-"What the fuck!?"
+"What in the world?!"
 Black exclaimed.